 This buttery sweet and salty crust comes together in just a few simple steps.

 - Brown your butter!
 Whisk constantly in a small saucepan over medium heat until it bubbles, foams, and turns golden brown and gives off a nutty scent.
-Let cool while you prepare the rest of your crust.
+Pour into a separate bowl immediately so it doesn’t burn and cool while you prepare the rest of your crust.

 - Throw the pretzels and graham crackers in a food processor and pulse until it’s broken down into a powder.
 Alternatively, you could put them in a Ziplock or Stasher bag and use a rolling pin to crush them.

-- Use a silicone spatula or clean hands to fold the butter and a dash of molasses into the pretzel and graham cracker mixture.
+- Use a silicone spatula or clean hands to fold the butter into the pretzel and graham cracker mixture.
 Press the mixture evenly into a 9-inch pie dish and bake on 350° F for 10 minutes.

 Pumpkin Pie Tips & Tricks